Everything I know about Deno

 While Deno's compile feature is powerful, there are a few things to keep in mind:

-1. File size: Compiled executables can be large (50MB or more) because they include the Deno.
+1. File size: Compiled executables can be large (50MB or more) because they include the Deno runtime.

 2. Performance: There might be a slight startup delay compared to running with deno run, as the executable needs to unpack the bundled code.